projectatomic/atomic-site/source/docs/docker-image-author-guidance.md

 ## Learn about creating images with Dockerfiles

-There are essentially two ways to create a docker image:
+There are two ways to create a docker image:

 1. Create a container and alter its state by running commands in it; create an image with `docker commit`